6cdh/dotfiles/README.md

 ## About Emacs

-My emacs configuration is essentially a copy of spacemacs plus a little customization.
+My emacs configuration is essentially a copy of Doom Emacs plus a little customization.
 Its org-mode is really great.